rupali-codes/LinksHub/CONTRIBUTING.md

   - `name`: Name of the site

-  - `description`: A brief description of what the site does
+  - `Description`: A brief description of what the site does
-  - `url`: Add a valid URL of the site
+  - `URL`: Add a valid URL of the site
-  - `category`: Choose an existing category or create a new one following the instructions mentioned above.
+  - `Category`: Choose an existing category or create a new one following the instructions mentioned above.
   - `subcategory`: Choose an existing subcategory or create a new one following the instructions mentioned above.
   - `language`: This field is included for some of the resources, such as _React_ resources or _YouTube_ channel links.
 If multiple languages are involved, prioritize English if available.
 Otherwise, choose a language that you deem necessary.

 - You can use [JSONLint](https://jsonlint.com/) to check the correctness of the JSON to avoid failing tests during pull requests.

 **NOTE**
-When adding _YouTube_ channel link, please specify _the language_ of the channel they are using to teach for example English, Hindi, Spanish etc. In cases where the language is NOT specified, then just remove the `language` property.
+When adding _YouTube_ channel link, please specify _the language_ of the channel they are using to teach for example English, Hindi, Spanish, etc. In cases where the language is NOT specified, then just remove the `language` property.

 > **⚠️Important**
 >